acrodrig/dbx/README.md

 > 🚧 Beta code for the moment.
 Tread carefully.

-DBX is a simple, [Deno](https://deno.land/)-specific, minimalist library for accessing relational databases (MongoDB support coming in the future).
+DBX is a simple, [Deno](https://deno.land/)-specific, minimalist library for accessing databases (MongoDB support coming in the future).
 After years of working with Loopback, Knex, TypeORM and a short stop on DenoDB I decided that things could be made simpler (yes, I [know how standards proliferate](https://imgs.xkcd.com/comics/standards.png), sigh).